Each shop costs £5.00 (for up to 15 items) plus free fruit and vegetables. We look forward to seeing you there.

 The pantry has its own permanent home in Eckington Business Development Centre and is available to anyone living in the area who needs support at this time due to financial difficulties.
 The pantry offers a broad range of good quality food and household goods.
 The stock mainly comes from Fareshare which helps to prevent food waste and local companies have also supported the initiative including Morrisons at Halfway and GP Prices.

-The pantry is open two days a week, currently Wednesdays 9.30am – 11.30am and Fridays from 10am to 12noon at Eckington Business Centre on Market Street.
+The pantry is open two days a week, currently Wednesdays from 10.30am to 3pm at Eckington Business Centre on Market Street.
 For a joining fee of £2 members receive a quality hessian bag for life and a membership card.
-After that customers make a suggested donation of £3.50 per shop which allows them to choose 15 items.
+After that customers make a suggested donation of £5.00 per shop which allows them to choose 15 items plus free fruit and vegetables.
 The donations help to make the project sustainable.

 “We currently receive visits from around 20 customers at each session, people welcome the opportunity to be able to access this service which greatly helps people to manage their budgets at this difficult time.
 It can make all the difference for some people – especially those who may have been financially affected during the Covid-19 pandemic,” said a spokesperson for the Pantry.